Minimising the risk of employer compliance visits

 Under the system of RTI, HMRC require employers to complete a New Starter Checklist for all casual employees.
 This checklist replaces

 the form P46, which is no longer completed under RTI.
 The checklist provides the information needed to correctly operate PAYE for a new

 employee.
 The checklist can also be used to help fill in the first Full Payment Submission (FPS) for the employee.

-the payment is in excess of the national insurance primary threshold, currently £157 per week.
+the payment is in excess of the NI primary threshold, currently £157 per week.
 HMRC expect employers to keep this

 information for three years.
 Where the checklists have not been completed HMRC may seek to charge employers for tax and NI contributions on the grossed-up amount of these